-When your wallet is lost or stolen, the first thing you probably do is call your credit card companies.
-You should also notify your medical insurance provider judging from the conclusions of a report to be released on Wednesday that finds that medical identity fraud can be very costly.
+The first thing you do when your wallet is stolen or lost is call your credit card companies.
+However, you should also notify your medical insurance provider judging from the conclusions of a recent report that finds that medical identity fraud can be very costly.

 With identity fraud, most people think of criminals stealing Social Security numbers and credit card data to take out loans or make purchases that the victim is responsible for.
 But there is a growing amount of medical-related identity theft in which someone uses another person’s identity or insurance information to get medical treatment or medicine.
 Medical identity theft typically involves stolen insurance card information, or costs related to medical care and equipment given to others using the victim’s name.
 Roughly 5.8% of American adults have been victimized, according to a new survey from The Ponemon Institute.
 The cost per victim, on average, is $20,160.